-For statements of actuarial opinion that cover the contracts described in this Section, the actuary may choose to edit language throughout the opinion in order to keep the opinion consistent with the fact that loss, loss adjustment, and unearned premium reserves are included in the opinion.
+For Statements of Actuarial Opinion that cover the contracts described in this section, the actuary may choose to edit language throughout the opinion to keep it consistent with the fact that loss, loss adjustment, and unearned premium reserves are included.
 Some of the places in an opinion where an actuary typically uses the phrase "loss and loss adjustment expense" to refer to what is covered in the opinion are in the IDENTIFICATION paragraph, the SCOPE paragraph, the OPINION paragraph, the description of reconciliation issues, and RELEVANT COMMENTS section.
-The actuary may choose to refer throughout the opinion to the unearned premium reserves by some description such as "the unearned premium reserves related to single or fixed premium policies with coverage periods of thirteen months or greater which are non-cancelable and not subject to premium increase (excluding financial guaranty contracts, mortgage guaranty contracts, and surety contracts)" or may define it once along with an abbreviation such as "long duration unearned premium reserves."
+The actuary may choose to refer throughout the opinion to the unearned premium reserves by some description such as "the unearned premium reserves related to single or fixed premium policies with coverage periods of 13 months or greater which are non-cancelable and not subject to premium increase (excluding financial guaranty contracts, mortgage guaranty contracts, and surety contracts)" or may define it once along with an abbreviation such as "long duration unearned premium reserves."

-The Section 4 and Exhibit A: SCOPE (Items G. and H.) Instructions request disclosure of the unearned premium reserve on which the opinion is made.
+The Section 4 and Exhibit A: SCOPE (Items 7 and 8) Instructions request disclosure of the unearned premium reserve on which the opinion is made.
 The following entries are to be included on Exhibit A: SCOPE: